 Specifically, the climate is something to consider.
 Taking a down jacket to Sri Lanka is just downright stupid unless you’re planning on hitchhiking in the back of refrigerator trucks.
 Consider the climate of where you’re going and wherever you’re planning on going after (assuming you have plans, you dirty gypsy you) but also remember that you can buy clothes pretty much anywhere in the world.

 As for how to pack for backpacking, remember that ‘less is more’.
 Overkill is the bane of any beginner’s backpacking gear list and even the veterans still make mistakes.
-I’m still yet to use the climbing shoes I have with me this time round.

 The Best Backpacking Gear Mega-Roundup: A Buyer’s Guide